kmceres/MAP_CT_HMM/README.md

 ## Data
 This directory contains all data necessary to run the models and produce all figures and tables.
 The data is organized by figure and table.

-## Plots
-This directory contains .eps and .tiff files of each plot in the publication.